IMI in Portugal

 2

-The annual tax notice is usually made available by the end of April and can be consulted through the Portuguese Tax Portal.
+The annual IMI tax notice is usually made available by the end of April and can be checked through the Portuguese Tax Portal.

 3